The Linux Newbie Guide ⇒ Fundamentals Advanced Supplement Command Index ENG⇒中

 Any

--a List all files and directories, including hidden files and properties of the working directory and the upper directory
+-a List attributes of all files and directories, including hidden files, current directory, and parent directory.

--R Recursively list files and subdirectories under a directory attribute
+-R Recursively list attributes of files and subdirectories within a directory.

 # echo > file